EmployeeIssues.comU.S. Employee Rights in Plain English

 Work hours employers may schedule for employees age 16 and older, under the Fair Labor Standards Act (FLSA).
 Includes information about work-hour restrictions under other Federal laws.

-Work-hour and job-duty restrictions for workers age 17 and younger, under Federal child labor law.
+Work-hour and job-duty restrictions for minors of age 17 and younger, under Federal child labor law.

 Topics Related to Work Hours